Here’s our stove in corner of kitchen pros and cons guide, including corner kitchen stove dimensions, layout, and more.

 Kitchen Layout With Stove In The Corner

-The concept of the work triangle is as follows: Most kitchen tasks are done at any of these three stations: sink, stove, and prep area.
+The concept of the work triangle is as follows: Most cooking tasks are done at any of these three stations: sink, stovetop, and prep area.

-To work best, these three stations should form a triangle in your kitchen, with you at the center.
+To work best, these three stations should form a triangle in your kitchen design, with you at the center.
 Each station should not be less than four feet and no more than 9 feet from the other two.

 A one-cook kitchen runs most efficiently when the work triangle configuration is used.
 In addition, corner stoves can be easily integrated into a work triangle design.

-Nonetheless, there are some restrictions when it comes to placing a stove in the kitchen.
-For one, stoves should never be installed directly in front of a window, due to potential fire safety risks.
+Nonetheless, there are some restrictions when it comes to placing a stovetop in the layout.
+For one, stoves should never be installed directly in front of a window due to potential fire safety risks.

-The same applies to putting a range near the kitchen entrance as people coming in and out of the kitchen may accidentally knock a pan off the stove and injure themselves.
+The same applies to putting a range near the entrance, as people coming in and out may accidentally knock a pan off the stovetop and injure themselves.

 Corner Stove In Small Kitchen

-If the stove is under a window, remove any curtains and blinds to reduce potential fire hazards.
-Do take note that electric or convection burners are less likely to start a fire than gas-powered burners.
+Remove any curtains and blinds to reduce potential fire hazards if the stovetop is under a window.
+Do note that electric or convection burners are less likely to start a fire than gas-powered burners.

-Moreover, consider installing a stainless steel backsplash to easily catch and clean dirty spots after you cook and likewise reduce the risk of molds.
+Moreover, consider installing a stainless steel backsplash to easily catch and clean dirty spots after cooking and reduce the risk of molds.
 Also, always keep a fire extinguisher handy and make sure to get it inspected regularly.
-Lastly, never leave the stove unattended.
+Lastly, never leave the stovetop unattended.

 Corner Kitchen Stove Dimensions

-Finally, building regulations require that your upper cabinets should be hung at least 24 inches from the surface of your stove, to prevent the risk of fire.
+Finally, building regulations require that your upper cabinets be hung at least 24 inches from the surface of your stovetop to prevent the risk of fire.

 How Close Should A Corner Be To A Stove?